Radial Neighbors for Provably Accurate Scalable Approximations of Gaussian Processes: Auxiliary Lemmas for Main Theorems

+To utilize the upper bound proved in Lemma \ref{W2 decom}, it is necessary to bound the quantity $\max_i\|l_i-\hat{l}_i\|_2$, which involves the Cholesky decomposition of an inverse matrix.
+In this section, we present some general tools that describe the properties of matrix inversion in some norms.

-We introduce the notation of quoting a submatrix by its indices that will only be used when discussing the decomposition of precision matrices.
+We first discuss the Cholesky decomposition that yields matrix $L$ and $\hat{L}$.
+We introduce the notation of quoting a submatrix by its indices that will only be used in this subsection.
 For a generic matrix $B$, let $B[i,j]$ be its entry at the $i$th row and $j$th column.
-Let $\nu(i)=\{j\in\mathbb{N}: j<i\}$ and $N(i) = \{j\in\nu(i): \|w_i-w_j\|_2<\rho\}$.
-Our directed acyclic graphs constructed in Section \ref{subsec:construction} of the main text induce the following decomposition of the precision matrices $\Sigma_{\D'\D'}^{-1}$ from the original GP and $\hat{\Phi}$ from the radial neighbors GP.
+Recall $\nu(i)=\{j\in\mathbb{N}: j<i\}$, further define $N(i) = \{j\in\nu(i): \|w_i-w_j\|_2<\rho\}$.
+Our directed acyclic graphs constructed in Section \ref{subsec:construction} of the main text induce the following decomposition of the precision matrices $\Sigma_{\D\D}^{-1}$ from the original Gaussian processes and $\hat{\Phi}$ from the radial neighbors Gaussian processes.

-\begin{lemma} The precision matrices $\Sigma_{\D'\D'}^{-1}$ and $\hat\Phi$ satisfy
+\begin{lemma} The precision matrices $\Sigma_{\D\D}^{-1}$ and $\hat\Phi$ satisfy